bw-young/BYstdlib/README.md

 | operator- | CardinalDir d | {int} Get the number of 45-degree turns to turn clockwise toward d; negative if counter-clockwise. |
 | x | | {int} Get 1 if direction is toward +x, -1 if toward -x, or 0 otherwise. |
 | y | | {int} Get 1 if direction is toward +y, -1 if toward -y, or 0 otherwise. |

+## Constraint

+I kept getting annoyed by having to pass 'ignore' or 'range' parameters, so I abstracted it to a Constraint class that represents all of that.
+If multiple constraints apply to a dataset, put them all in a container and check a value against every constraint.
+I might create a Constraints class that more efficiently compares/combines constraints.

 ## DataVector